HippoCampusRobotics/fav_docs/main/_sources/tutorials/ros_package.rst.txt

 .. image:: /res/images/plotjuggler_first_node.png

-General information to :code:`plotjuggler` can be found on the `GitHub Page <https://facontidavide.github.io/PlotJuggler/visualization_howto/index.html>`__ and some step-by-step instructions in the section :ref:`tutorials/plotting:Plotting`.
+General information to :code:`plotjuggler` can be found on the `GitHub Page <https://facontidavide.github.io/PlotJuggler/visualization_howto/index.html>`__ and some step-by-step instructions in the section :ref:`tutorials/real_time_plotting:Real-Time Plotting`.